-The Company is dependent on a relatively small number of key management personnel.
+The Company is dependent on a relatively modest number of key management personnel.
 Accordingly, the loss of one or more management staff could have an adverse effect on the Company.

-While the Company has succession plans in place for the board of directors and senior leadership positions including the chief executive officer and other key roles, in the event of a loss of one or more individuals, there may be challenges to replace these personnel in a timely manner internally and/or externally.
+The Company faces an ageing workforce who hold management positions, which may impact productivity and operational experience.
+Therefore, in the event of a loss of one or more key individuals, there may be challenges involved in replacing these individuals in a timely manner.